Need to talk? Call 1800 882 436.

 How can I prevent whooping cough?

-The best way to prevent the spread of whooping cough is through vaccination.
+The best way to protect your baby from whooping cough is through vaccination.

 If I’ve had whooping cough before, do I still need to be vaccinated?